vivekadi/Template_Latex/README.md

 suhas <suhasraikar46@gmail.com>,
 sumanthbhat <sumubhat123@gmail.com>

+## Template

-This project contains files for the templates of
+This project contains files for the templates of:

-i) Project Report
+1. Project Report
-ii) Intership Report
+2. Intership Report

 for the Undergraduate study reports.
 The images and formatting are catered to Visvesvaraya Technological University affiliated Institutions.